robincornett/scriptless-social-sharing/README.md

 You can set any order you like. `0` is the first number.

 ## Changelog

+### 2.0.0
+* added: new settings to manage buttons output by content type
+* added: a shortcode!
+* improved: URL construction methods now allow you to do things like add your own custom query args (props Sal Ferrarello)

 ### 1.5.2
 * improved: custom Pinterest image alt text will be preferred over post title, if alt text is set